-It is possible to combine either or both of the panelist or Top Teen awards with one of the Studiact levels or Missions Quests Awards.
+Combining either or both of the panelist or Top Teen awards with one of the Studiact levels or Missions Quests Awards is possible.
 This scholarship is renewable for any qualifying student who is enrolled full time and maintains an OBU cumulative GPA of 2.50.
 Request special application form from the OBU Student Financial Services Office.